DmitryBogomolov/webgl-playground/README.md

 animation toggles
 camera - mouse+keyboard
 console logs - batching
-main - function for all demos
+main - function for all demos (and some kind of disposing) camera - some visual controls? rgb-arrows